AI Answering Service For Veterinary Clinics

 Vomiting, diarrhea, limping, pain, lethargy, appetite changes, or other worried-owner calls that need the right appointment type quickly.

-Outcome: Capture intent and route urgency according to clinic policy without losing the caller.
+Outcome: Capture intent and use the clinic-approved urgency handoff without losing the caller.

 Wellness and preventive-care scheduling